Hey-Aryan/Java/README.md

 This repository demonstrates the concepts of java programming language

  Characteristics of JAVA
-o Data Types concepts of JAVA
+• Data Types concepts of JAVA
-o Operators in JAVA
+• Operators in JAVA
-o Input and Output
+• Input and Output
-o Arrays in JAVA
+• Arrays in JAVA
-o String , StringBuffer & StringBuilder
+• String , StringBuffer & StringBuilder
-o Concepts of OOP in JAVA
+• Concepts of OOP in JAVA
-o Methods in JAVA
+• Methods in JAVA
-o Polymorphism
+• Polymorphism
-o Abstract class and abstract method o Interface & its use o Packages in JAVA o Exception handling o File handling in java
+• Abstract class and abstract method
+• Interface & its use
+• Packages in JAVA
+• Exception handling
+• File handling in java

 Advanced java
-o The Collection framework
+• The Collection framework
-o Event driven programming in JAVA o Servlet applications o JSP applications o MVC architecture o Sessions and cookies o Network programming in JAVA o Multithreading in JAVA o JAVA Database connectivity o Graphics programming using AWT & Swing o Wrapper classes
+• Event driven programming in JAVA
+• Servlet applications
+• JSP applications
+• MVC architecture
+• Sessions and cookies
+• Network programming in JAVA
+• Multithreading in JAVA
+• JAVA Database connectivity
+• Graphics programming using AWT & Swing
+• Wrapper classes